Martin1994/orion.collab/bundles/org.eclipse.orion.client.collab/web/README.md

 ### Setting up Collab mode
 1. Ensure the jwt secret is the same on both Orion and the WS Server.
 2. Link the WS server to Orion by setting the Orion url in the config file.
-3. (Temporary: In orion/ui/edit/collaboration, run grunt build)
+3. Link Orion client to WS server by setting the url in collabSocket.js.
+4. Add `./bundles/org.eclipse.orion.client.collab/web` to `append.static.assets` in `orion.conf`.
+5. Enable `collab/plugins/collabPlugin.html` plugin.
-4. Run both servers.
+6. Run both servers.
-5. Log in to Orion.
+7. Log in to Orion.
-6. That's it :)
+8. That's it :)

 [shared workspace]: #sw-section
 [client side]: #cs-section